absceptual/unity-dumper/README.md

 ## Other necessary information
 - When getting classes from an image, the dumper does not include templated classes such as ListDictionaries.
 - If you would like to get a class inside of a class, use the ``Class::get_nested_type(const char* name)`` method.
 Make sure the class is pointing to a valid class type.
+- I plan to add functionality to automatically dump information and format it into a proper header file, if you'd like to add that functionality feel free to make a pull request.
+- This is my first real "release" of something, constructive critism is appreciated.
+Additionally, ``api.hpp`` contains some useful il2cpp exports if you'd like to fiddle around with it yourself.